What Is The Best Crew Cab Van To Buy In 2025?

 This category is a tie.

-It’s also worth noting if you’re interested in the Renault Trafic that Nissan’s Primastar comes with a five-year or up to 100,000-mile warranty.
-The Primastar is built on the same platform as the Trafic, even being built in the same factory – the only difference being a different badge and a better warranty.
+If you’re interested in the Renault Trafic, it’s also worth noting that Nissan’s Primastar comes with a five-year warranty up to 100,000 miles.
+The Primastar is built on the same platform as the Trafic, even in the same factory – the only differences are a different badge and a better warranty.

 All vehicles we’re comparing come with what we believe is a sufficient warranty plan.
 You’ll be saving yourself a lot of money within that three-year period than if you had to pay for all the maintenance yourself.
-That’s why we advise van buyer’s to seek new vehicles instead of used ones if they can.
+That’s why we advise van buyers to seek new vehicles instead of used ones if possible.

 Fuel Efficiency